ast-hugger/VictoryCoffee/README.md

 # Victory Coffee #

-This is an implementation of Newspeak running on the JVM.
-JDK 8 is required.
+This is is an implementation of Newspeak on the JVM.

+This is a proof-of-concept prototype implementing a somewhat simpler form of Newspeak more or less as it existed in the Fusion days at Cadence.